-On Thanksgiving, many of us will take on the challenge of cooking 12-20 plus pounds of poultry.
+Cooking 12-20 plus pounds of turkey?
 The basics of roasting a turkey at 325 degrees for approximately 15 minutes per pound are pretty simple.
 But, there is more to the safe preparation of the turkey.

 Before purchasing the turkey, assess your freezer and refrigerator space.
 Is there ample freezer space to store a frozen turkey and enough refrigerator space to thaw a turkey?